Obojeni Program: Electronic period (1999–2010)

 The seventh studio album Da li je to čovek ili je mašina (Do I See a Man or a Machine), released in 2005, was recorded at the former Čista Proza frontman Milan Ćirić "Mile" analogue studio Sing Sing in Netherlands, and during the occasion, the band also held a concert in Amsterdam.
 Beside the seven new tracks, the album also included the remixed versions of the songs, done by both Serbian and foreign authors.
 The lineup which recorded the album featured Branislav Babić (vocals), Tamara Dobler (backing vocals), Dragan Knežević (guitar), Miloš Romić (groove box machine), and Miloš Rašković (bass).
 The journalist Brankica Drašković recorded the documentary about the album recording.
 The following year, Babić appeared in the Jovan Đerić rockumentary Bilo jednom...
 (Once upon a Time), dealing with the Novi Sad punk rock scene during the 1990s.

-After a four-year discography break, the band, featuring Babić, Vladimir Cinkocki (drums), Ilija Vasiljević "Bebec" (bass) and Ljubomir Pejić (bass), started preparing the eight studio album Kosmos u tvom srcu / Igračke se voze levom rukom (Cosmos in Your Heart / Toys Are Driven with the Left Hand), released on June 29, 2009, recorded at the Sing Sing studio in Metslawier, available in LP format in Netherlands and for free download via the Exit festival record label Exit Music.
+After a four-year discography break, the band, featuring Babić, Vladimir Cinkocki (drums), Ilija Vasiljević "Bebec" (bass) and Ljubomir Pejić (bass), started preparing the eight studio album Kosmos u tvom srcu / Igračke se voze levom rukom (Cosmos in Your Heart / Toys Are Driven with the Left Hand), released on 29 June 2009, recorded at the Sing Sing studio in Metslawier, available in LP format in Netherlands and for free download via the Exit festival record label Exit Music.
 The album was recorded with Milan Ćirić as the sound engineer and Boris Schmidt as the album producer.
 The record label Hello Bing, which released the album, also released the 7" single "Ja hoću te" ("I Want You"), a cover of the Boye single, with "981" as the B-side.
 The single, recorded at the Sing Sing studio in February 2009, was printed in 500 copies only.
-After the album release, on September 18 of the same year, the band shared the stage with their idols The Fall, at the Jelen Pivo Live festival, held at the Belgrade SKC.
+After the album release, on 18 September that year, the band shared the stage with their idols The Fall, at the Jelen Pivo Live festival, held at the Belgrade SKC.